nathanstitt/react-braintree-fields/README.md

 Props:
  * authorization: Required, either a [tokenization key or a client token](https://developers.braintreepayments.com/guides/hosted-fields/setup-and-integration/)
+ * onAuthorizationSuccess: Function that will be called after Braintree successfully initializes the form.
  * styles: Object containing [valid field styles](https://braintree.github.io/braintree-web/3.11.1/module-braintree-web_hosted-fields.html#.create)
  * onError: Function that will be called if an Braintree error is encountered.
  * getTokenRef: A function that will be called once Braintree the API is initialized.
 It will be called with a function that can be used to initiate tokenization.